latexstudio/LaTeX-1/classycv/readme.md

 ## GETTING STARTED

+Create a folder for your cv (not required but recommended).
 Simply copy the file at the path

-> source/classycv.cls
+> LaTeX/classycv/source/classycv.cls

-into the same folder as your cv folder.
+within the *LaTeX* repository into the same folder.
+Then create a cv file `<file-name>.tex` and follow the instructions in the section below.

-Another option is to add `source/classycv.cls` as a local class file.
+**Note:** Another option is to add `source/classycv.cls` as a local class file.
 The correct way of adding a local class file depends on your platform and LaTeX distribution.
 A thorough instruction for multiple platforms/distributions can be found on [Stack Overflow](http://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).

 ## CREATING A BASIC CV